stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 ### Unwieldy
 Small creatures suffer -1d on attack rolls with unwieldy weapons.
 An unwieldy weapon's size and bulk make it too large for a Small creature to use effectively.

-Additionally, if you take the attack action with an unwieldy weapon and use all of your attacks for that round, then hostile creatures leaving your reach do not have to make a defence check to avoid taking damage from an opportunity attack.
+Additionally, if you take the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action more than once in one round with an unwieldy weapon, then hostile creatures leaving your reach do not have to make a defence check to avoid taking damage from an opportunity attack.

 ### Velocity
 Advanced firearms shoot projectiles at a higher velocity than all other ranged weapons.
 While causing less bleeding than arrows, bullets deal more trauma and are very effective at killing quickly.
 When rolling for damage, roll one additional weapon die then remove the die with the lowest result.